lcampbe79/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [x] Explain the difference between `Relational Databases` and `SQL`.

+Relational DB is a way to store data like a spreadsheet (in rows and columns) and SQL is a query language where you can query the rows and columns to manipulate that data.

-- [ ] Why do tables need a `primary key`?
+- [x] Why do tables need a `primary key`?

+Primary Keys are used in tables be a unique identifier.

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [x] What is the name given to a table column that references the primary key on another table.

+Foreign Key

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [x] What do we need in order to have a _many to many_ relationship between two tables.
+Need to map out how many tables are needed and usually you will need to create at least three tables to get all the required information.

 ## Minimum Viable Product